MrZBou/Elisa-Public/README.md

 - e!color <color name> - Change inteface strip color **[only for admins]**

-- e!skip - Skip current song (instead of this command i recommend using ⏭️ button in UI)
+- e!skip - Skip current track (instead of this command i recommend using ⏭️ button in UI)

-- e!stop - Clear the song queue (instead of this command i recommend using ⏹️ button in UI)
+- e!stop - Clear the track queue (instead of this command i recommend using ⏹️ button in UI)

-- e!skipto <number> - Skip songs before to the selected
+- e!skipto <number> - Skip tracks before to the selected

+- e!skipfrom <number> - Skip all tracks counting from the specified

+- e!skipfromto <number> - Skip tracks in the specified range

 - e!remove <number / number1 number2 ...] - Remove picked song / songs from the queue